Dinesh35678/-DoS-Attack-Simulation-Using-Hping3/README.md

 ### On Windows 🪟
 1. Open the Cygwin terminal. 📂
 2. Run the Hping3 command in the Cygwin environment. ✅

 ---

+## 🔍 Detecting DoS Attacks Using Wireshark

+Wireshark is a powerful network protocol analyzer that can be used to detect DoS attacks. 🕵️‍♂️

+### Steps to Detect DoS Using Wireshark:
+1. **Start Wireshark**: Open Wireshark on the target machine. 🖥️
+2. **Select Network Interface**: Choose the appropriate network interface to monitor traffic.
+3. **Apply Filters**: Use filters to isolate suspicious traffic.
+Examples:
+   - `tcp.flags.syn == 1 and tcp.flags.ack == 0`: Detect SYN flood attacks.
+   - `udp`: Monitor excessive UDP traffic for potential flood attacks.
+   - `icmp`: Analyze ICMP traffic to detect ICMP flood attacks.
+4. **Analyze Traffic**:
+   - Look for an unusually high number of packets from a single source IP or to a specific port.
+   - Check for patterns in packet size and frequency.
+5. **Save Logs**: Export captured traffic for further analysis or reporting.

+---